finos/datahelix/README.md

 This monorepo contains the different technological arms of Scott Logic's Data Generator project, which allows users to automatically analyse their real data to create a profile, and then use that profile to generate realistic dummy data.

-There are 2 discrete primary elements:
+There are 3 discrete primary elements:

 | Product | Description | Status | Notes |
 | ---- | ---- | ---- | ---- |
 | Profiler | Analyse a data source and generate a profile | Stable - Pre-alpha | Currently being developed |
 | Profile | A representation of the data schema and rules which can be used to generate data | Stable - alpha | |
 | Generator | A tool for generating data from a given profile | Stable - alpha | Supports data generation and generation of data that has been [delibrately violated](./generator/docs/DeliberateViolation.md). |

+See [overview](./docs/Profiles.md) and [schema](./docs/Schema.md) for details about profiles and how they work.

 ## Installation